zeroknots/the-compact/README.md

 ## Summary
 The Compact is an ownerless ERC6909 contract that facilitates the voluntary formation (and, if necessary, eventual dissolution) of reusable resource locks.

-Resource locks are entered into by ERC20 or native token holders, called the _**sponsor**_.
-Once a resource lock has been established, sponsors can create a compact, or a commitment allowing interested parties to claim their tokens through an _**arbiter**_ indicated by the sponsor that attests to the specified conditions of the compact having been met.
+Resource locks are entered into by ERC20 or native token holders, called the _**depositor**_.
+Once a resource lock has been established, the owner of the ERC6909 token representing a resource lock can act as a _**sponsor**_ and create a _**compact**_.
+A compact is a commitment allowing interested parties to claim their tokens through the sponsor's indicated _**arbiter**_.
+The arbiter is then responsible for processing the claim once it has attested to the specified conditions of the compact having been met.

 Each resource lock is mediated by an _**allocator**_, tasked with attesting to the availability of the underlying token balances and preserving the balances required for the commitments they have attested to; in other words, an allocator ensures that sponsors do not "double-spend," transfer, or withdraw any token balances that are already committed to a specific compact.